MohammadJRanjbar/Solving-2x2-Rubik-Cube-by-using-Depth-Limited-Search-Algorithm-DLS-Algorithm-/README.md

 * **goal_test**:
 This will check if the Rubik is solved or not and returns a true of flase
-#matrix Class:
+# Matrix Class:
-This class I have explained it in another repository before you can find it here
+This class I have explained it in another repository before you can find it here https://github.com/MohammadJRanjbar/Matrix-Class-in-cpp
-* **graph class** :
+# Graph Class:
 It will get the number of depth and solve the Rubik based on the below algorithm

 <img src="Pics/F2.png" width="800" class="center" />